Rani of Jhansi: Cultural legacy

 In the contentious paradigm of the Indian caste system, the Rani has however also come to represent the narrative of the higher castes, who some feel had been as unfair as the British for centuries.
-Writers from the lowest caste, the Dalit, have invented or embellished figures like Uda Devi and Matadin Bhangi to displace the traditionally high-caste heroes of the rebellion.
-One of the most famous of these Dalit heroes is Jhalkaribai: Dalit tradition claims she was the confidante of the Rani, equal to her in martial arts, horse riding, and leadership, and superior in rebellious spirit.
+Dalit writers have invented or embellished figures like Uda Devi and Matadin Bhangi to displace the traditionally high-caste heroes of the rebellion.
+One of the most famous of these Dalit heroes is Jhalkaribai: Dalit accounts often claim she was the confidante of the Rani, equal to her in martial arts, horse riding, and leadership, and superior in rebellious spirit.
 These accounts, which state Jhalkaribai disguised herself as the Rani to allow her to escape from Jhansi and allege that the Rani was a coward who fled and died of old age, indicate attempts to undermine the traditional upper-caste narrative.
 Festivals honouring the Rani and Jhalkaribai generally do not mention the other figure and are attended and promoted by different communities.

 In 1943, the revolutionary Indian nationalist Subhas Chandra Bose helped to form the Indian National Army in an effort to force the British out of India as part of World War Two.
 Recognising the potent symbolism of the Rani, he issued a call for female volunteers, who were formed into the Rani of Jhansi Regiment.
 They were trained in military tactics and discipline in Singapore, and served in support roles during the brutal Burma campaign between March 1944 and August 1945, although they never fought in combat.
 Streets throughout India, including in the capital New Delhi, have been named after Rani Lakshmibai.
 She is a popular namesake for buildings, especially women's higher education institutions.
 She has also been depicted on postage stamps.
+(Note: See also Rani Jhansi Marine National Park.)